 From version 9.4 onwards the CSV files generated by T/HIS can also contain information on the UNIT system and the X and Y axis units for each curve.
-If you don't want to output this information then you thiswrite_csv_units:
+If you don't want to output this information then you can turn it off.

+Output Format: CSV (X,Y,X,Y,X,Y)

-CSV(X,Y,X,Y,X,Y) 🐷 Output Format: Write UNIT information to CSV file can turn it off.
+Write UNIT information to CSV file

-The default setting for this option can be set via the preference option
+The default setting for this option can be set via the preference option thiswrite_csv_units: